flux-subsystem-argo/flamingo/README.md

 flux install
 ```

-Copy, paste and run this snippet to bootstrap the demo.
+Copy, and paste this snippet to bootstrap the demo.
 ```shell
 cat <<EOF | kubectl apply -f -
 ---